Merrill Lynch Life Agency Inc. is a licensed insurance agency and wholly owned subsidiary of Bank of America Corporation.

 Parents’ "over-functioning" can engender a corresponding "under-functioning" in their children.
 While parental support can create short-term resolutions to immediate anxieties, the patterns of habituated dependence that can result are very difficult to break in later years.
 John and Diane both acknowledged that their goal was to help support their kids while at the same time doing no harm.

 As we discussed how the concepts of over- and under-functioning applied to them, it became evident that while both John and Diane were very concerned about Katie’s physical safety, John also had a very real concern about trying to reduce "stress" in Katie’s life.
 This manifested in his providing things for her that she was perfectly capable of providing for herself.
 Diane, while initially appearing to be the one who was over-functioning, actually saw the deeper value in having Katie struggle enough to overcome the challenges she faced without being rescued.
 She had a greater tolerance for the anxiety that Katie’s struggle created in both of them.
-They had been aware of the pattern, but had not really seen how pernicious it could be for Katie’s long-term development, the stress it put on their relationship, and, in the even longer term, how it could affect the relationship between Katie and Molly.
+They had been aware of the pattern, but had not really seen how pernicious it could be for Katie’s long-term development.
+The stress it put on their relationship, and even in the long term, how it could affect the relationship between Katie and Molly.

 We also reviewed the different ways that they might offer Katie support, which included making a large gift to her in excess of the annual exclusion gifts that she has already received, co-investing in her studio (similar to how they co-invested with their daughter’s startup) and lending Katie the money.
 It emerged that Diane had been in favor of the loan because she did not view it as a "handout" but rather as a pathway to develop Katie’s independence.
 She liked the loan idea because Katie would not have to undergo the normal underwriting process that commercial banks require.
 She also liked that the intra-family loan could be made to Katie at much more attractive terms than a commercial bank loan.